mrismanaziz/Reforestation/README.md

-## What did one nut say as he chased another nut?
-I'm a cashew!
+## What has three letters and starts with gas?
+A Car.